 The Tennis Wales Clean Tennis Implementation Plan goes a step further, to raise awareness and educate our tennis community.

-These rules are compliant with the World Anti-Doping Code and consistent with both the UK Anti-Doping Rules and the anti-doping regulations of the International Tennis Federation (ITF).
+Tennis has a set of anti-doping rules that all players, coaches and athlete support personnel must abide by.
+Tennis Wales is fully aligned with the LTA anti-doping regulations.
+These regulations are compliant with the World Anti-Doping Code and consistent with both the UK Anti-Doping Rules, and the anti-doping regulations of the International Tennis Federation (ITF).

 The ITF runs the Tennis Anti-Doping Programme , which includes the regulations for professional tennis.
 These rules and regulations apply to all players who compete in events sanctioned by the ITF, ATP or WTA.